 Next, your surgeon cuts into the bone to reveal your wisdom teeth impacted inside.
 Often, your wisdom teeth will be broken into portions to make it easier to extract from the jawbone.
 Once the teeth are removed the area is thoroughly cleaned to remove any debris.

-Finally, the surgical sites are stitched up to promote healing and limit chances of infection.
+Finally, the surgical sites are stitched up to promote healing and limit the chances of infection.

 You might feel a little groggy as soon as you wake from sedation or general anesthesia.
 Your surgical team will have you bite down on gauze to slow down and stop any bleeding.
 Once bleeding has stopped make sure you don’t do a lot of spitting or use a straw to drink.
 This can cause clots to become dislodged, causing a painful condition known as a “dry socket.”